vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

       const wishlistTotalItems = computed(() => wishlistGetters.getTotalItems(wishlist.value));

-      // Use one of the following depending on which component you are using
+      // Depending on the component you are using, use one of the following ssr loading

       onSSR(async () => {
         await loadWishlist();